bbolli/plagg/README.md

 3. Untar the distribution file to a directory of your choice
 4. Run `python setup.py install` as root
 5. Set up an [OPML](#opml) file containing the feeds you'd like to read
-6. Run `plagg` _opmlfile_ _newsdir_ as often as you like from a cron job, where _newsdir_ is somewhere within your blosxom data directory
+6. Run `plagg -d` _newsdir_ _opmlfile_ as often as you like from a cron job, where _newsdir_ is somewhere within your blosxom data directory
 7. Enjoy your personalized news feed!